buhrmi/buhrmi/README.md

 Intrigued?
 You can reach me [on Twitter](https://twitter.com/einbuhrmi) or via [email](mailto:hello@buhrmi.de).
 My usual rate is $100 USD/hour, which can be cheaper if I really like your ideas.
 The initial consultation is free of course.
 I'm also available for hire full-time.

-### The Tech Stack
+### Demo

-I'm currently working on combining the above packages into one tech stack, aptly named "buhrmi's tech stack".
-It's not quite ready yet, but you can check out [Shitcoin Swap](https://www.shitcoinswap.com) (currently in development) to see it in action 🙃
+You can see this tech stack in action on [Shitcoin Swap](https://www.shitcoinswap.com) - currently in development as an open source alternative to Binance, Coinbase, etc.

 ## Old portfolio stuff